 I have exhibited my work throughout my career.
-Here is a selection
+Here is a selection in chronological order.

 1973 TWO ARTISTS Gardiner Centre for the Arts, University of Sussex